CSA-OCP-GER/DevOpsHackEssentials/DevOpsHackChallenges.md

 In this challenge, you will configure VSTS to trace and plan your work.
 If you need help check out the [:blue_book: Process Customization Hints](/ProcessCustomization/ProcessCustomization.md) and [:blue_book: WorkItem Management Hints](/WorkItemManagement/WorkManagement.md) plus the [:blue_book: Dashboard customization Hints](/Dashboard/Dashboard.md).
 ## What you get ##
-VSTS brings Work Management in a default way and very often it is not necessary to do customization.
-After this challenge you will have learned about how to customize some areas of work management in VSTS.
+Azure DevOps brings Work Management in a default way and very often it is not necessary to do customization.
+After this challenge you will have learned about how to customize some areas of work management in Azure DevOps.
 You'll be creating a new process template which could be shared across projects.
 This new templates will include new hierachy levels of work.
 You'll also modify some of the display options of work and learn about linkning work items and using the dashboard.
 ## Achievements ##
 | # | Achievement   | Maximum score |
 |-|-|-|